Print

 Instructions

 1. Mix the meatballs.
-Heat your oven to 210C/400F fan.
-Add the ground chicken, 1 teaspoon salt, the finely diced or grated onion, 3 crushed garlic cloves, 1 teaspoon dried oregano, 1 teaspoon dried thyme, 1/4 cup chopped flat-leaf parsley, 1/4 cup chopped mint, the zest and juice of 1 lemon and 1 teaspoon of fish sauce (if you’re using it) into a mixing bowl.
-Using either your hands or a large spoon or spatula, mix the ingredients together until they’re all combined into a cohesive mix.
+Heat your oven to 450°F (230°C fan).
+Add the ground chicken, 1 teaspoon of salt, the finely diced or grated onion, 3 crushed garlic cloves, 1 teaspoon dried oregano, 1 teaspoon dried thyme, 1/4 cup chopped flat-leaf parsley, 1/4 cup chopped mint, the egg, panko breadcrumbs, zest and juice of 1 lemon and 1 teaspoon of fish sauce into a mixing bowl.
+Using either your hands or a large spoon or spatula, mix the ingredients until they’re all combined into a cohesive mix.
 Stop mixing as soon as everything is combined – overmixing can result in dense, dry meatballs.

-3. Make the tzatziki.
-While the meatballs are cooking, grate your 1/2 cucumber on the coarse side of your grater, then squeeze as much moisture out of it as possible.
-Combine 1/2 cup Greek yogurt, 1 crushed garlic clove, the zest of 1 lemon, 1/2 teaspoon of salt and the grated cucumber in a small bowl.
-Mix to combine, taste and season with a little more salt if you think it needs it, then set it aside.
+4. Make the tzatziki.
+While the meatballs are cooking, grate your cucumber on the coarse side of your grater, then squeeze as much moisture out of it as possible.
+Combine ½ cup Greek yogurt, 1 crushed garlic clove, the zest of 1 lemon, ½ teaspoon of salt, and the grated cucumber in a small bowl.
+Mix to combine, taste, and season with a little more salt if you think it needs it, then set it aside.

-4. Garnish and serve.
-After 12 minutes, the meatballs should be looking golden on top and they should be cooked through.
-Use a probe thermometer to check the internal temperature is 165F/75C or just cut into one to check – it should look white.
+5. Garnish and serve.
+After 15 minutes in the oven, the meatballs should look golden and gorgeous, and they should be cooked through.
+Use a probe thermometer to check the internal temperature is 165°F (75°C) or just cut into one to check – it should look white.
 Divide the tzatziki between plates, then top with the meatballs.
-Finish with the chopped tomatoes, creamy feta and the herbs, then dig in.
+Finish with the chopped tomatoes, creamy feta, and herbs.
+Serve the pita chips or flatbreads on the side.

 Notes

 SERVING SUGGESTIONS: There are SO MANY ways you can serve these meatballs.
-Add rice or quinoa and pita chips to make a meatball bowl, serve stuffed into pita or on top of flatbreads, pile on top of creamy hummus or sundried tomato feta dip, toss through pasta salad, serve with a selection of salads (smacked cucumber and green goddess are my favourite), with crispy potatoes, oven fries or a pesto potato salad.
+Add rice or quinoa and baked pita chips to make a meatball bowl, serve stuffed into pita, pile on top of creamy oil-free hummus or sundried tomato feta dip, toss through a pesto orzo pasta salad, serve with a selection of salads (a smacked cucumber salad, green goddess salad or Greek quinoa salad are great options), with crispy skin on roast potatoes, crispy oven fries or a pesto potato salad.
 They’re also great served with the tzatziki (or green tahini sauce or tahini yogurt sauce) on the side as a party snack.

 • Category: fakeaways